myroms/roms_test/WC13/Normalization/Readme.md

 </p>

 > [!IMPORTANT]
-> Users are responsible for generating the input spatially varying decorrelation scales NetCDF file.
+> :globe_with_meridians: Users are responsible for generating the input spatially varying decorrelation scales NetCDF file.
 The metadata schema, provided as a **CDL** file, is available in [s4dvar_Bcorrelation.cdl](https://github.com/myroms/roms/blob/develop/Data/ROMS/CDL/s4dvar_Bcorrelation.cdl).

 The following table shows the uniform values of the horizontal and vertical correlation scales specified in the input data assimilation **`s4dvar.in`** script.
 It also includes the number of implicit applications ($M$) of the inverse horizontal diffusion operator for the multiscale background-error covariance solver.
 For two-dimensional correlation functions in **ROMS**, $M$ must be **even** and greater than **two**, due to square-root convolutions that iterate for only half $M$ steps in the tangent linear $\boldsymbol{\mathcal{L}^{1/2}}$ and adjoint $\boldsymbol{\mathcal{L}^{T/2}}$ diffusion operators.
 For $M\geq 10$, the correlation function approaches a Gaussian (asymptotic limit) and matches the explicit solution of the diffusion equation, which is the current default model for **B** in **ROMS**.